Beijing 2022: Emotional Shaun White says goodbye to snowboarding | DW | 11.02.2022

 "And one day she burst into the classroom with the board in her hand and I was like beside myself," he said.
 "She interrupted everyone just to give me my board."

-That kid went on to earn gold medals in three of the five Winter Olympics in which he took part, beginning with Torino 2006 — "not bad," he said.
+That kid went on to earn gold medals in three of the five Winter Olympics in which he took part, beginning with Turin in 2006 — "not bad," he said.
 But more than that, he seemed proud simply to compete at all and push the sport into the spotlight.

 "I had something to prove, and my sport was pretty misunderstood," White said.
 "Everyone thought I wasn't going to amount to much in my life, in my career.
 And to feel this need to prove something and to do it over and over and over, I'm just so proud of that.
 Every step of the way."